svet-am/rivian-meridian-audio-test/README.md

 # rivian-meridian-audio-test

 # INTRODUCTION
 This Rivian R1T and R1S electrical adventure vehicles feature a state-of-the-art audio system from Meridian Audio called [Rivian Elevation](https://www.meridian-audio.com/partners/rivian/).
-The full product sheet can be seen [here](https://www.meridian-audio.com/media/8d9e24b1af5e762/rivian-r1t-meridian-at-a-glance.pdf).
+The full product sheet for the Rivian R1T audio system can be seen [here](https://www.meridian-audio.com/media/8d9e24b1af5e762/rivian-r1t-meridian-at-a-glance.pdf).

 While the specifications of this audio system are impressive, Rivian limits the audio input sources to the following:
 * FM Radio
 * Spotify (in-built application)
-* Tune-In Radion (in-built application)
+* Tune-In Radio (in-built application)
 * Bluetooth Streaming Audio

 At present (October 2022), the Rivian Elevation system does *NOT* support local audio playback from sources such as MP3, AAC, WAV, or FLAC from a local USB source.